-See "Archive Company".
+See "Archive Company" on page 21

 Fiscal year-end close (Accounting)

 At the end of fiscal period 12, you can archive the books for the year.
 Before archiving, be sure to create a backup of your data.
 The backup represents a permanent copy of your financial data.